1 9 7 8 (Australia)

 Presenting a glamorous picture of life on the road was probably done to gain higher ratings, but ultimately damaged the public’s perception of the average truckie.

-The Truckies was plagued by artificial storylines and did not rate well despite being action-packed with wonderful stunt work and a hard working, high-profile cast.
+The Truckies was plagued by artificial storylines – the research was clearly conducted in an armchair and not in the cabin of an 18-wheeler – and the show did not rate well despite being action-packed with wonderful stunt work and a hard-working, high-profile cast.